janbogar/Data-science-study-checklist/data-science-study-checklist.md

 - :small_blue_diamond:Pytorch and/or Tensorflow - python packages for neural networks

-- :small_blue_diamond::small_blue_diamond::small_blue_diamond:pip - package manager, you will need it to install all these packages anyway
+- :small_blue_diamond::small_blue_diamond:pip - package manager, you will need it to install all these packages anyway

 - :small_blue_diamond:conda package manager and virtual environment